School of Professional and Continuing Studies Master’s Application Instructions

 - What lesson have you learned from your life and work experiences?
 How do these lessons shape your learning goals for the master’s degree program?

-The résumé must indicate a minimum of five years of experience in human service work, paid or volunteer.
+The résumé must indicate a minimum of five years of work experience, paid or volunteer.
 You may fax, email, or mail it to your campus of choice.

 Please include a professional letter of reference that speaks directly to the question you have answered in your personal statement.
 Personal references from family members are not accepted.
 You may fax, email, or mail it to your campus of choice.